What is Career Guidance Washington?

 - Student Portfolio

-Students in career guidance use lessons to develop a portfolio and they save samples of their work and their post-high school plans in electronic or paper portfolios.
+Students in career guidance use lessons to develop a portfolio and they save samples of their work with their post-high school plans in electronic or paper portfolios.
 The portfolios help them reflect on their progress and make plans to improve.
 It is their High School and Beyond Plan and/or senior culminating project.

 - Student-Led Conference

 Each year, students share their achievements, dreams, and plans with their advisors and families at a conference the student leads.
 The conference is tied to course registration, involving families in their students’ academic plans.

 Students who take advanced, dual credit, or Career & Technical Education (CTE) courses in high school do better after graduation.
 Career guidance encourages students to take the challenging courses they need for their post-secondary plans, and then offers the resources to help them succeed.